 Who is the Cornwall Music Education Hub?

-The Cornwall Music Education Hub (CMEH) is a partnership of music and arts organisations, both local and national, who work together to support quality musical learning for all children and young people in Cornwall.
-The partnership is led by Cornwall Council.
-It is funded by the Department for Education through Arts Council England and leads on the strategic development of Music Education in Cornwall.
+The Cornwall Music Education Hub (CMEH) is a partnership of music and arts organisations, both local and national.
+We work together to support quality musical learning for all children and young people in Cornwall.
+The partnership is led by Cornwall Council and is funded by the Department for Education through Arts Council England.
+The Cornwall Music Education Hub leads on the strategic development of Music Education in Cornwall.

 To celebrate and grow Cornwall’s rich music legacy by shaping an inclusive and dynamic culture which inspires learning, creates inspirational performance opportunities and supports every child and young person to achieve their musical potential.